mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 You'll need the two `nodeId` values when you add an additional Agent Collection to the Coordinator Machine.

-The following code snippet is an example of output returned from the command shown above.
-Notice that the `nodeId` in this case is `8bafdd2a35e17133011bbc98062f132a4c5aca249a82936d0d27a49a`.
+The following code snippet is an example of the output returned from the command shown above.
+Notice that the `nodeId`, in this case, is `8bafdd2a35e17133011bbc98062f132a4c5aca249a82936d0d27a49a`.

 ```
 HTTP/1.1 200 OK